Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 # Use the 'if' condition on the access_log directive

-You can also completely disable the access log using the special off value or by redirecting to /dev/null:
+You can also completely disable the access log using the special off value:

 nginx